-In the newly unveiled OCF model, CMMI indicates that some services will be paid on a prospective monthly basis through its new monthly population payment (MPP) stream.19 This suggests that slowly but surely, bundle-like approaches are emerging, not only for radiation and participants underscored that bundles will require safeguards and robust quality measurement.
+In the newly unveiled OCF model, CMMI indicates that some services will be paid on a prospective monthly basis through its new monthly population payment (MPP) stream.
+This suggests that slowly but surely, bundle-like approaches are emerging, not only for radiation oncology and surgical oncology, but also for certain services within medical oncology.
+During the November meeting, council participants discussed a variety of experiments and initiatives that are currently structured as bundles, partial bundles, or bundle-like (i.e., capitated) budgets that providers need to manage.
+Participants contemplated these models' longer-term direction and evolution.
+Early experiments in bundles reveal several challenges, and participants underscored that bundles will require safeguards and robust quality measurement.
 As one noted, "We're trying to disincentivize overutilization but not incentivize underutilization."